Avvvvvvie/beavergang-mc/README.md

 - Always place cards hidden, open or dynamic
 - Always take cards hidden, open or dynamic
-- Get yourself different decks with shift
+- Get yourself different deck variations with shift

 The use of the settings is to 100% guarantee that other players will not be able to see the cards.
 However the game is also playable with only the dynamic mode.